Looking for a new ‘burb to explore? Look no further than the historic Downtown Littleton, just a few miles south of Denver.

 Start your day with a hearty meal at Toast, which offers an extensive menu (seriously, there are nine egg Benedicts and eight flavorful pancake stacks, plus gluten-free options).
 For a more mellow joint, stop by Café Terracotta, an open-kitchen concept just off Main Street.
 This converted Victorian home serves up homestyle cooking for brunch (as well as dinner) that will not disappoint.

 For a cafe-style lunch that will leave you feeling both full and fulfilled, check out the nonprofit GraceFull Community Cafe, which opened last year.
-Built around the idea that food can bring communities together, the cafe, which is staffed almost entirely by volunteers features a healthy menu that rotates daily (in smaller portion sizes to help eliminate food waste), and it’s always $8 for lunch.
+Built around the idea that food can bring communities together, the cafe, which is staffed almost entirely by volunteers features a healthy menu that rotates daily (in smaller portion sizes to help eliminate food waste), and it’s always $8 for lunch, so is perfect for the people who lives healthy and even buy Kratom online and other supplements.
 Customers can either pay what they can afford or pay it forward to help fund the nonprofit’s efforts with Grace in Action meals.

 For your final meal of the day, check out Smokin’ Fins, a local favorite.
 Serving up barbecue, seafood, and sushi, lobster-lovers won’t want to miss the lobster-stuffed avocado or lobster tater tots.
 For something more elegant, check out the classic fondue at Melting Pot.
 And if you’re looking for an easy meal and a low-key ambiance, try McKinners Pizza Bar.
 Specializing in thin-crust pizza, the locally owned joint is an easy place to pop in for a bite.